Exhibition “Next Nature” – NNN (Next Nature Network)

 Exhibition period: 2 Nov 2019 – 9 Feb 2020

-Venue: OCT Art and Design Gallery
+Venue: OCT Art and Design Museum

 Address: 9009-1 Shennan Blvd.
 Overseas Chinese Town, Shenzhen, China

-Co-organizer：Oooit Art Consultancy, Shanghai DuoXi Culture
+Co-organizer：Oooit Art, Shanghai DuoXi Culture

-Supports：OCT Group，Guangzhou Academy of Fine Arts, Consulate General of the Kingdom of the Netherlands in Guangzhou
+Support：OCT Group，Guangzhou Academy of Fine Arts, Consulate General of the Kingdom of the Netherlands in Guangzhou

-In the past 2018, big data is being perfectly generated and counterproductive to our lives by updated and iterative technologies.
+In 2018, big data is being generated and counterproductive to our lives by updated and iterative technologies.
 Genetically modified babies come with expectations for the unknown world and are manipulated by known technologies.
 The evolution of artificial intelligence robots is proceeding at a speed unimaginable by human beings.
 The boundary of human perception, vision of imagination, aesthetic judgment and ethics are being constantly challenged.
 In the future, will human beings’ relationships with others, with machines, with themselves change?
 Where are the limits of human and machine perception?
-The earth's energy is limited, and people need to constantly consume food, water and other resources from nature.
+The earth’s energy is limited, and people need to constantly consume food, water and other resources from nature.
 Will the resources be exhausted one day?
 If we cannot reverse the development trend of human civilization, can we find an alternative?
-What will nature be like in the future, or perhaps it's time for a new definition of nature?
+What will nature be like in the future, or perhaps it’s time for a new definition of nature?

 This is an experiential exhibition about the future.
 Around the theme of the next nature, NNN’s works bring audience into an open proposition: in the virtual future world, audience will use VR glasses to understand the four possible directions of the future world and make their own choices: are you willing to live in the Garden of Eden, Modernist Dream, Techno Favela, or Hypernatural resorts in the future?
 Will you be willing to work with robots in Hubot future career tests?
 Will the robot replace us or help us?
 In the Meat the Future exhibition unit, you will find that lab-grown meat is no longer far away from us.
 Audience can even enter the nano-supermarket and see the design objects that will affect our lives in the near future.
 The audience can taste the taste of the six future ice creams.
 The exhibition encourages the active participation and interaction of the audience through different medias such as interactive VR virtual reality, and aims to stimulate the audience’s thinking about the present and the future from different angles, and actively explore how we design, build and live in the next nature.
 At the same time, the continuation of this research is that the choice of the audience is to some extent representing our future trends, because the future of mankind is not determined by one technology or a few characters, but is precisely shaped by the by all human as a whole and the technological interactions that represent human civilization.
 What we have to do today is to face the irreversible future and walk into the Next Nature.